Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Problem statement

 \subsection{Related work on compression}

 \gs\gs Quantization is a common method for compression and is used in various algorithms.
 For instance, \citet{seide_1-bit_2014} are one of the first to propose to quantize each gradient component by either $-1$ or $1$.
 This approach has been extended in \citet{karimireddy_error_2019}. \citet{alistarh_qsgd_2017} define a new algorithm -- \texttt{QSGD} -- which instead of sending gradients, broadcasts their quantized version, getting robust results with this approach.
 On top of gradient compression, \citet{wu_error_2018} add an error compensation mechanism which accumulates quantization errors and corrects the gradient computation at each iteration. \texttt{Diana} \citep[introduced in][]{mishchenko_distributed_2019} introduces a ``memory'' term in the place of accumulating errors. \citet{li_acceleration_2020} extend this algorithm and improve its convergence by using an accelerated gradient descent. \citet{reisizadeh_fedpaq_2020} combine unidirectional quantization with device sampling, leading to a framework closer to Federated Learning settings where devices can easily be switched off.
-In the same perspective, \citet{horvath_better_2020} detail results that also consider devices partial participation. \citet{tang_doublesqueeze_2019} are the the first to suggest a bidirectional compression scheme for a decentralized network.
+In the same perspective, \citet{horvath_better_2020} detail results that also consider PP. \citet{tang_doublesqueeze_2019} are the the first to suggest a bidirectional compression scheme for a decentralized network.
 For both uplink and downlink, the method consists in sending a compression of gradients combined with an error compensation.
-Bidirectional compression is later developed only in \cite{yu_double_2019,liu_double_2020,zheng_communication-efficient_2019}.
-Instead of compressing gradients, \citet{yu_double_2019} choose to compress models.
+Later, \citet{yu_double_2019} choose to compress models instead of compressing gradients.
 This approach is enhanced by \citet{liu_double_2020} who combine model compression with a memory mechanism and an error compensation drawing from \cite{mishchenko_distributed_2019}.
 Both \citet{tang_doublesqueeze_2019} and \citet{zheng_communication-efficient_2019} compress gradients without using a memory mechanism.
 However, as proved in the following section, memory is key to reducing the asymptotic variance in the heterogeneous~case.
+A recent work written by \citet{philippenko_preserved_2021} build upon our work and design an algorithm that is doing bidirectional compression but achieves rates of convergence identical to unidirectional compression.
+In their work, they take advantage of the uplink memory to handle the heterogeneous settings by reusing our demonstration's paradigm.

 We now provide theoretical results about the convergence of bidirectional compression. \gs\gs